Genentech/spex/README.md

 Before beginning the installation process, ensure your system meets the following requirements:

 - **Storage Space:** A minimum of 70 GB of free disk space is required for installation and initial operations.
 It is recommended to have up to 150 GB of free space to accommodate future updates and data management needs.
+- Better have 500gb (if yo need to look example data from lfs server )

 - **Memory:** At least 16 GB of RAM is essential for smooth performance during installation and runtime.